Raythonic/watiba/README.md

-If your command does not time out (i.e. hangs and expires), the watcher thread will quietly go away when the promise is resolved.  _watch_ expiration is expressed in **seconds**, unlike _join_ and _wait_ which are expressed as total _iterations_ paused at the sleep value.  _watch_'s polling cycle pause is .250 seconds, so the expiration value is multipled by .250.
-The default expiration is 15 seconds
+If your command does not time out (i.e. hangs and expires), the watcher thread will quietly go away when the promise is resolved.  _watch_ expiration is expressed in **seconds**, unlike _join_ and _wait_ which are expressed as total _iterations_ paused at the sleep value.  _watch_'s polling cycle pause is .250 seconds, so the expiration value is multiplied by 4.
+The default expiration is 15 seconds.

 Examples with controlling parameters:
 ```